WakMun/behavioral_cloning/README.md

 The video output for the second version of model is uploaded here: [video](images/videoOut2.mp4)

-In the following daigram I shows the training beahvior of the model.
+In the following daigram I shows the training behavior of the model.

 ![alt text][image1]

+In the end, a visulaization of operations in various layers.

+![alt text][image3]